komorowskilab/VisuNet/README.md

 require(VisuNet)

-#Sample rule set for classifier of autisic and non-autiscic young males
+#Sample rule set for a classifier of autisic and non-autiscic young males
+#'Line by line' data type
 data(autcon_ruleset)

+#Run VisuNet
+#Remember to click DONE once you finished your work with the network
+vis_out = visunet(autcon_ruleset, type = 'L)

 ````